legalvenom/Microservice_Project_Spring_boot/README.md

 - **```mvn spring-boot:run```**

 ### API Endpoints
--Here are some example API endpoints :
+-Here are some API endpoints :

 - **POST /flights - Create a new flight**
 - **GET /flights - Retrieve a list of all available flights**